 Developmental and Teratogenic Effects

-The developing fetus can be exposed to radionuclides in the drinking water for nine months.
-As such, the accumulated radiation dose for the fetus can be relatively small.
+The developing fetus can be exposed to radionuclides in drinking water for nine months, so the accumulated radiation dose can be relatively small.

 Although the fetus is considered sensitive to the effects of radiation in developmental stages, such periods can be short and limited.
 The total dose that can administer some teratogenic and developmental outcomes can be minimal.